CIS565-Fall-2017/Project4-CUDA-Rasterizer/README.md

 See below for more guidance.

-You are also required to implement at least "3.0" of the following features.
+You are also required to implement at least "3.0" points in extra features.
 (the parenthesized numbers must add to 3.0 or more):

+* (1.0) Tile-based rasterization method instead of scanline.
 * Additional pipeline stages.
    * (1.0) Tessellation shader.
-   * (1.0) Geometry shader.
+   * (1.0) Geometry shader, able to output a variable number of primitives per input primitive, optimized using stream compaction (thrust allowed).
+   * (0.5 **if not doing geometry shader**) Backface culling, optimized using stream compaction (thrust allowed).
    * (1.0) Transform feedback.
-   * (0.5) Back-face culling with stream compaction.
    * (0.5) Scissor test.
-   * (0.5) Blending.
+   * (0.5) Blending (when saving into depth buffer).
-* (1.0) Instancing
+* (1.0) Instancing: draw one set of vertex data multiple times, each run through the vertex shader with a different ID.
 * (0.5) Correct color interpolation between points on a primitive.
 * (1.0) UV texture mapping with bilinear texture filtering and perspective correct texture coordinates.
 * Support for rasterizing additional primitives:
    * (0.5) Lines or line strips.
    * (0.5) Points.
-* (1.0) Anti-aliasing
+* (1.0) Anti-aliasing.
-* (1.0) Occlusion queries
+* (1.0) Occlusion queries.
-* (1.0) Order-independent translucency using a k-buffer
+* (1.0) Order-independent translucency using a k-buffer.
 * (0.5) **Mouse**-based interactive camera support.

 This extra feature list is not comprehensive.
 If you have a particular idea you would like to implement, please **contact us first**.

 **IMPORTANT:**
-For each extra feature, please provide the following analysis:
+For each extra feature, please provide the following brief analysis:

 * Concise overview write-up of the feature.
-* Performance impact of adding the feature.
+* Performance impact of adding the feature (slower or faster).
 * If you did something to accelerate the feature, what did you do and why?
 * How might this feature be optimized beyond your current implementation?

 ## Rasterization Pipeline

-**INSTRUCTOR TODO**: update README to explain a minimal pipeline to see a triangle, e.g., no depth test, draw in NDC, etc.

 Possible pipelines are described below.
 Pseudo-type-signatures are given.
 Not all of the pseudocode arrays will necessarily actually exist in practice.

-### Minimal Pipeline
+### First-Try Pipeline

 This describes a minimal version of *one possible* graphics pipeline, similar to modern hardware (DX/OpenGL).
 Yours need not match precisely.
 To begin, try